noahlvb/dotfiles/README.md

 ### Using Git and the bootstrap script

 You can clone the repository wherever you want.
 (I like to keep it in `~/Projects/dotfiles`, with `~/dotfiles` as a symlink.)
 The bootstrapper script will pull in the latest version and copy the files to your home folder and install a list of packages.

+MAKE SURE YOU CHANGE YOUR GITHUB NAME AND EMAIL ADDRESS

 ```bash
 git clone https://github.com/noahlvb/dotfiles.git && cd dotfiles && source bootstrap.sh